flatcar-archive/flatcar-docs/os/manual-rollbacks.md

 ## Forcing a Channel Downgrade

-The procedure above restores the last known good Container Linux version from immediately before an upgrade reboot.
-The system remains on the same [Container Linux channel][relchans] after rebooting with the previous USR partition.
-It is also possible, though not recommended, to switch a Container Linux installation to an older release channel, for example to make a system running an Alpha release downgrade to the Stable channel.
+The procedure above restores the last known good Flatcar Linux version from immediately before an upgrade reboot.
+The system remains on the same [Flatcar Linux channel][relchans] after rebooting with the previous USR partition.
+It is also possible, though not recommended, to switch a Flatcar Linux installation to an older release channel, for example to make a system running an Alpha release downgrade to the Stable channel.
 Root privileges are required for this procedure, noted by `sudo` in the commands below.

 First, edit `/etc/coreos/update.conf` to set `GROUP` to the name of the target channel, one of `stable` or `beta`: